Project

 Batman-adv powers Game of Life

-Added by Simon Wunderlich almost 13 years ago
+Added by Simon Wunderlich about 13 years ago

 We all love our blinking routers when they happily exchange our data.
 One of the things we have definitely not thought of while designing batman-adv: These LEDs can even have a higher meaning!
 Sean McIntyre and Jonathan Kiritharan created this nice Conway’s Game of Life implementation on 8 routers based on OpenWrt and batman-adv.
 Enjoy this fine art project!